nspcc-dev/neofs-http-gw/README.md

 # NeoFS HTTP Gateway

 NeoFS HTTP Gateway bridges NeoFS internal protocol and HTTP standard.
-- you can download one file per request from NeoFS Network
+- you can download one file per request from the NeoFS Network
 - you can upload one file per request into the NeoFS Network

 ## Installation